jumphone/Delia/README.md

 For each query sample, sum is normalized to 1.

-Colname is query name, and rowname is cell type.
+Colname is query name; Rowname is cell type.

     mydelia$out